learning2hash/learning2hash.github.io/README.md

 ### Contributing

 This research area is evolving so fast that a static review cannot keep up.
 But a website can!
 We hope to make this site a living document.
 Anyone can add a paper to this web site, essentially by submitting a web form with their content.

+### License

+Made available under the terms of the GNU GENERAL PUBLIC LICENSE.
+See LICENSE file in repository.